twilio-labs/open-pixel-art/CONTRIBUTING.md

 ## Licensing

-All third party contributors acknowledge that any contributions they provide will be made under the same open source license that the open source project is provided under.
+All third party contributors acknowledge that any contributions they provide will be made under the same open-source license that the open-source project is provided under.